-462 Refinement of the draft Specification begins when the PMO posts it to the JCP Website and 463 announces the start of Early Draft Review.
-The goal of Early Draft Review is to get the draft

-463 announces the start of Early Draft Review.
-The goal of Early Draft Review is to get the draft 464 Specification into a form suitable for Public Review as guickly as possible by uncovering and

-465 correcting major problems with the draft.
-Early Draft Review is an early-access review, and should have raised fundamental architectural and technological issues that have considerably improved some
+- Refinement of the draft Specification begins when the PMO posts it to the JCP Website and - announces the start of Early Draft Review.
+The goal of Early Draft Review is to get the draft - 464 Specification into a form suitable for Public Review as quickly as possible by uncovering and - 465 correcting major problems with the draft.
+Early Draft Review is an early-access review, and should - ideally take place when the Specification still has some unresolved issues.
+The public's participation in - Early Draft Review is an important part of the process since in the past, comments from the public - 468 have raised fundamental architectural and technological issues that have considerably improved some - 469 Specifications.

-466 ideally take place when the Specification still has some unresolved issues.
-The public's participation in

-467 Early Draft Review is an important part of the process since in the past, comments from the public

-469 Specifications.